-All students are required to take foundational courses in applied statistics and econometrics (Econ 430 and 431) and three quarters of Economists in Action (Econ 410).
+All students are required to take a foundational course in applied statistics and econometrics (Econ 430 and 441A) during their first term and enroll in Economists in Action (Econ 410) each term.
 Beyond this, students select from elective courses offered by the MQE to reach their 48-unit degree requirement.

 Yes, students can elect to complete the program in 18-months, which allows students to complete 2 courses per quarter over the course of six quarters.
 Please note that some courses may take place during the workday so students will need to ensure they have flexibility with their employer to accommodate live classes.
 Students who choose to complete the program in 9 months (three quarters) must be full-time students.

 Yes, the MQE program is STEM Certified (CIP Code 45.0603: Econometrics and Quantitative Economics).
 To learn more about STEM OPT, please visit USCIS.GOV or UCLA’s Dashew Center.